mahirox36/Mihari/README.md

 - 🌚 **Dark Mode Support** — For late-night downloading sessions.
 - 📁 **Custom Download Folder** — Save media wherever _you_ want.
 - ⚡ **Keyboard Shortcuts** — Fly through downloads like a pro.

 ---

+## 🚀 Large Core Changes Incoming!

+Mihari is evolving from a simple HTML + JS app into a full-fledged system powered by **React + TypeScript** on the frontend, bringing you a smoother and more modern experience! 💻✨

+- 🌟 **Frontend Overhaul:** The desktop app will be rebuilt using React + TypeScript for better performance and maintainability.
+- 📱 **New Platforms:** An Android version and a website version are in development, so Mihari can be with you everywhere.
+- 🛠️ **Backend Server:** A dedicated backend will handle all the heavy lifting for the website and Android apps.
+- 🖥️ **Desktop Independence:** The desktop version will stay fully local — no server required — ensuring fast, private, and offline-friendly use.

+The backend server is almost finished!
+Next up: wrapping up the desktop app, publishing its release, and then moving on to the Android and web versions.
+Everything is currently in progress and shaping up nicely! 🌸

+---